HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 2. Download the DXClient.zip file (DXClient_VX_XXXXXXXX-XXXX.zip) to a local directory on the local workstation from your HCL Digital Experience 9.5 CF196 or higher entitlements on the HCL Software License Portal.

     !!! note
-        If you are upgrading from the node to Docker image version of DXClient, you must first uninstall or unlink the current version using the following command before installing the newer version.
+        If you are upgrading from the node to container image version of DXClient, you must first uninstall or unlink the current version using the following command before installing the newer version.

         Syntax for Linux and Apple macOS platforms:
          ```